statsig-io/docs/docs/statsig-warehouse-native/connecting-your-warehouse/athena.md

    - AWS KMS Key: Enter AWS KMS Key ARN
      - (enter your newly created KMS Key ARN in the box)
    - Bucket Key: Enable

+### Statsig Staging Architecture Details

+Statsig will create all of its staging tables within the Glue Staging Database that you create and provide.
+All of the tables created from Statsig will be of table-type `ICEBERG` (with the exception of the forwarded exposures/events tables, which will be regular `EXTERNAL` Athena tables).

+Statsig stores all staging data within the `Statsig S3 Folder` of your S3 Bucket.
+Statsig will handle the creation of the structure within this subfolder.
+The folder structure is as follows:

+- S3 Bucket (you create and provide Statsig the name)
+  - Statsig S3 Folder (Statsig creates and names, name provided in the Data Connection settings in your Statsig Console)
+    - Experiment Folder(s) (Statsig will create a subfolder for each unique experiment you run.
+These will be named `experiment-<ID>`)
+      - Staging Tables Folders (Statsig will put data for each staging table it creates in its own subfolder.
+These will be named intuitively as to the data they contain)
+        - `metadata/`
+          - Iceberg Table Metadata
+        - `data/`
+          - Table Data Files (stored as Parquet)
+    - `statsig_forwarded_exposures/`
+      - Forwarded Exposures Table Subfolder (named in the Data Connection settings in your Statsig Console)
+        - Dates (This table is partitioned by date, and there will be a subfolder for each date that has exposure data sent through Statsig in `YYYY-MM-DD` format)
+          - Forwarded Exposure Data
+    - `statsig_forwarded_events/`
+      - Forwarded Events Table Subfolder (named in the Data Connection settings in your Statsig Console)
+        - Dates
+          - Forwarded Event Data

 ### What IP addresses will Statsig access data warehouses from?